jduffield65/coppafish/docs/pipeline/call_reference_spots.md

 ??? question "Why do we need `gene_efficiency`?"

-    We need `gene_efficiency` because there is a high variance in the strength each gene appears with in each round.
+    We need `gene_efficiency` because there is a high variance in the strength with which each gene appears in each round.
     For example, in the the `bled_code` plot below, we see that the effect of incorporating gene_efficiency is to reduce the strength of rounds 0, 5 and 6 while boosting rounds 2 and 3.